microsoft/Elastic-Silicon-Interconnect/docs/concepts/services.md

 ## Wire Level Signaling

-The HLI compiler is free to choose any communication substrate which implements the required functionality.
-A traditional bus is not guaranteed, though the HLI compiler will likely select a traditional bus like Avalon-MM or AXI AMBA in many cases.
+The ESI compiler is free to choose any communication substrate which implements the required functionality.
+A traditional bus is not guaranteed, though the ESI compiler will likely select a traditional bus like Avalon-MM or AXI AMBA in many cases.

 ## Examples